Sorry, you need to enable JavaScript to visit this website.

 Promoting traineeships and apprenticeships

-The vocational qualification certificate is not obligatory for those having a mastership certificate in accordance with the Law on Vocational Training of 5/6/1986 and No 3308 and those graduated from vocational or technical schools of the Ministry of National Education or from schools or departments of universities offering vocational and technical education and working at braches, areas or fields specified in their mastership certificates.
-According to this Law individuals are obliged to receive apprenticeship training or have vocational qualification certificate in the relevant field in order to engage in relevant professions.
+The vocational qualification certificate is not obligatory for those having a mastership certificate in accordance with the Law No. 3308 on Vocational Training and those graduated from vocational or technical schools of the Ministry of National Education or from schools or departments of universities offering vocational and technical education and working at braches, areas or fields specified in their mastership certificates.
+However, individuals who do not meet these criteria are required to either undergo apprenticeship training or obtain a vocational qualification certificate to engage in certain professions.

 The Vocational Requirements are also covered by the Turkish Qualifications Framework (TQF).
 The TQF classifies all qualifications whose quality assurance is ensured under eight levels and groups them according to their types.
 For example the Level 5 covers “Undergraduate Diploma” and “Level 5 Vocational Qualification Certificate” and Level 4 covers “Vocational and Technical Training High School Diploma” and “Mastership Certificate”.